On extensions for gentle algebras: Introduction

 Another reason for the extensive investigation of gentle algebras is the fact that they are derived tame and the indecomposable objects in the derived category of a gentle algebra have been classified.
 They are given by the so-called homotopy strings and bands \cite{BM}.
-In \cite{ALP} the morphisms between string and band complexes in the derived category of a gentle algebra were characterised in terms of homotopy string combinatorics and in \cite{CPS} a graphical mapping cone calculus based on the morphisms described in \cite{ALP} was developed.
+In \cite{ALP} the morphisms between string and band complexes in the derived category of a gentle algebra were characterised in terms of homotopy string combinatorics and in \cite{CPS,Addendum} a graphical mapping cone calculus based on the morphisms described in \cite{ALP} was developed.

 Extensions between modules are one of the fundamental cohomological tools.
-Not only do they play an essential role in the definition of, for example, the Yoneda algebra or Hochschild cohomology, they are also essential in many of the newer developments in representation theory such as in cluster tilting in cluster theory and in higher representation theory.
+Not only do they play an essential role in the definition of, for example, the Yoneda algebra or Hochschild cohomology, they are also essential in many of the newer developments in representation theory such as in cluster tilting in cluster theory.

 The projective resolutions of indecomposable modules over gentle algebras are well understood, see, for example, \cite{Kalck}.
 So it is surprising that up to now, in general, no complete combinatorial description of the extensions between indecomposable modules over a gentle algebra is known.
-A description of certain combinatorially defined extensions between string modules was given in \cite{Schroer}, and in \cite{Zhang} it was shown that the existence of such extensions is a necessary and sufficient condition for the non-vanishing of the $\Ext^1$-space.
-However, it has remained an open problem for almost twenty years whether these extensions form a basis of the $\Ext^1$-space between string modules.
+A description of certain combinatorially defined extensions between string modules was given in \cite{Schroer}, we will refer to these extensions as \emph{arrow and overlap extensions}.
+In \cite{Zhang} it was shown that the existence of such extensions is a necessary and sufficient condition for the non-vanishing of the $\Ext^1$-space.

+However, it has remained an open problem for almost twenty years whether these extensions form a basis of the $\Ext^1$-space between string modules and what the extensions involving band modules are.
 In fact, it has become apparent that string combinatorics in the module category of a gentle algebra might not be enough to answer this question.
-This has further been confirmed by the recent results in \cite{CS} where based on arguments using the associated cluster category, it was shown that in the context of surface gentle algebras, the extensions described in \cite{Schroer} do indeed give a basis.
+This has further been confirmed by the recent results in \cite{CS} where based on arguments using the associated cluster category, it was shown that in the context of gentle Jacobian algebras of quivers with potential, the extensions between string modules described in \cite{Schroer} do indeed give a basis.